I finally found a Sicilian Chicken Noodle Soup recipe that comes close to my Papa’s.

 This is almost (not quite) like my grandfather’s soup.
 He never added tomatoes or potatoes.
 This is definitely more like Carrabba’s Mama Mandola’s chicken soup.

 Whether you call it Sicilian Chicken Soup or Italian Chicken soup it’s still the most flavorful chicken noodle soup you will ever eat!
-Simple, comforting and soul-feeding.
+Simple, comforting, and soul-feeding.

 You start by making the stock.
-Yes, it’s a whole chicken and a little time consuming to prepare.
+Yes, it’s a whole chicken and a little time-consuming to prepare.
 I made this on a day off when I knew I had plenty of time.
 I promise it’s worth the effort.

 How to make Sicilian Chicken Soup at Home

-In a large pot or dutch oven place the whole chicken, onion, celery, carrots, bell pepper, potatoes, diced tomatoes with their juices.
+In a large pot or dutch oven place the whole chicken, onion, celery, carrots, bell pepper, potatoes, and diced tomatoes with their juices.
 Add enough cold water to cover by 1 inch.

 Bring to a boil over high heat.
 Add parsley, garlic, kosher salt, and fresh ground black pepper to taste.
-Simmer at least 2 hours or until the chicken is falling off the bones.
+Simmer for at least 2 hours or until the chicken is falling off the bones.

 Reduce the heat to low and continue simmering the soup.